oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-understand-requirements.md

     Date: Monday 1-09-2023
     Attendees: All team members

-    John, VP of marketing, wants to send discount offers to **high-value** customers.
+    John, VP of marketing, wants to send discount offers to high value customers.
     He wants to know which genres of movies are preferred by different age and marital status groups.
-    He also wants to know **whether movie genre preferences are different across high-value and low-value customers**.
+    He also wants to know whether movie genre preferences are different across high-value and low-value customers.

     **Brainstorming:**